fev-bench: A Realistic Benchmark for Time Series Forecasting: Aggregating the results

 where $Q_p(\cdot)$ denotes the empirical $p$-th quantile of the bootstrap distribution.
 Analogous intervals are constructed for the pairwise skill scores $S_{jk}$.
 These intervals quantify how conclusions about model comparisons vary under alternative benchmark compositions.

-We report bootstrap confidence intervals only for the pairwise statistics ($W_{jk}, S_{jk}$), as these directly answer the question of interest: ``Does model $j$ consistently outperform model $k$ under different benchmark compositions?".
-Confidence intervals for the marginal statistics ($W_j, S_j$) instead describe the variability of each model’s average score in isolation, ignoring the correlations between models.
+We report bootstrap confidence intervals only for the pairwise statistics ($W_{jk}, S_{jk}$), as these directly answer the question of interest: ``Does model $j$ consistently outperform model $k$ under different benchmark compositions?''
+Equivalently, the intervals define paired null-hypothesis tests over tasks, with null hypotheses $W_{jk}=0.5$ (no systematic advantage) and $S_{jk}=0$ (no average error reduction).
+Confidence intervals for the marginal statistics ($W_j, S_j$) instead describe the variability of each model’s average score in isolation and ignore correlations between models.

 \textbf{Summary.} Benchmark interpretation proceeds in two steps.
 First, the marginal statistics ($W_j, S_j$) provide an overall model ranking.
 Second, the pairwise statistics with confidence intervals ($W_{jk}, S_{jk}$) refine this picture by showing which performance differences are robust to changes in benchmark composition.
 For example, if a model $j$ ranks highest by marginal win rate $W_j$ and all of its pairwise win rates $W_{jk}$ against other models $k \neq j$ have lower bounds above 50\%, then model $j$ can be regarded as outperforming every competitor with high confidence.